Looking to Science to Explain the Effectiveness of EFT Tapping

 Tapping with another person has several advantages.
 We are increasingly observing the positive effect that a person who creates a safe and supportive relationship can provide in “neuroregulation”, the process of bringing our nervous system into a relaxed and balanced state.
 The work of Stephen Porges, PhD, and his scholarly work on the Polyvagal Theory describes how our brains utilize “neuroception”, a pre-conscious mechanism of sensing friend or foe, safety or danger based upon another person’s facial expression, tone of voice and body movements.
 When an effective tapping session is performed, it is critical to consider the positive “social engagement” aspect that stimulates the most advanced part of our Vagus nerve, which helps us to feel calm, safe and balanced even when we are focusing on and talking about difficult or painful subjects.

 Rewiring the Body and the “Somatic Implanting of Affirmations”

-Finally there is last part of the tapping statement known as the acceptance statement.
-That may look like “Even though I feel this anger in my stomach, I deeply and completely accept myself.”
-The importance of self-acceptance, of accepting oneself as one is has significance perhaps beyond the ability to measure objectively.
+Finally there is the last part of the tapping statement known as the acceptance statement.
+That may look like “Even though I feel this anger in my stomach thinking about getting fired yesterday, I deeply and completely accept myself.”
+The importance of self-acceptance, of accepting oneself has significance, perhaps beyond the ability to measure objectively.
 It has been offered that tapping while stating the acceptance statement may be a way to “facilitate a somatic implanting of the affirmation” (Feinstein, The Neuropsychotherapist, Jan.
 2015).
 According to Chamberlain and Hagaa of American University, we should “work toward unconditional self-acceptance, meaning that “the individual full and unconditionally accept oneself where or not he behaves or behaved intelligently, correctly or competently and whether or not other people approve, respect or love him.”
 (Ellis 1997).